anoying-kid/Wifi-Qr-Connect/README.md

 Since every device has this option I was annoyed why my Mac doesn't have this feature, sometime its really hard to find the right wifi in heavy zone like Universities.

+This App will help you to connect to wifi using "Share Wifi using QR code", most android device has this feature to share the Wifi network using QR code.

 ## Installation

 ### MacOS